Home » Craft Room » Knit & Crochet Patterns and Tips » Crochet Potholder Pattern using the Thermal Stitch

 TIP: Until you fully get that hang of it, I strongly urge you to count your stitches.
 In this case, you should work 27 stitches in each row (not counting the turning chain).

-• Place your crochet hook through both of the parallel loops and work a single crochet stitch into each pair of loops.
+• Place your crochet hook through both parallel loops and work a single crochet stitch into each pair of loops.

 Going through parallel loops with the thermal crochet stitch.